richard-scryber/scryber.core/docs/2_document/5_drawing_fonts.rst

 ======================================
-Using fonts and text styles
+Using fonts and text styles - PD
 ======================================

 PDF supports standard fonts.
 Scryber also supports the standard names of 'sans-serif', 'serif', 'monospace'.